Employer of Record Finland

 Probation & Termination

-The standard probation period in the employment contracts in Finland can be six months, during which, either party can terminate the contract without serving any notice period.
+The standard probation period in employment contracts in Finland can be six months, during which, either party can terminate the contract without serving any notice period.

 After the probationary period ends, the employer can opt for termination of the employment contract if the employee displays grave negligence and fails to perform the duties, upon giving due notice.